EnergizeStatistics/capstone-csca5028/README.md

 You can enter the app via the abovementioned entry point, and then request a report by entering a time period on the web page.

-Entering the time period is a bit tricky, as there are a time difference issue and a data availability issue.
-As an example, I am writing this README at 2023-10-17 11:15 AM MDT.
-At this moment, the measurement available is for the half-hour window from 2023-10-17 11:00 AM MDT to 2023-10-17 11:30 AM MDT.
-However, the source data is in the UTC time zone; this window translates to 2023-10-17 17:00 UTC to 2023-10-17 17:30 UTC.
-Then the time period you enter on the front end needs to cover this window: if you enter From 10/17/2023 04:00 PM (cannot be 4:01 PM, see the validation below) To 10/17/2023 06:00 PM, you will see a report.
-This report will include at least a mean and a median (when only one measurement has been retrieved), and a variance and a standard deviation when the application has been given enough time to pull more measurements.

 The form validates your input: the time period entries need to be on the half hour or full hour (there is a prompt).
 I unfortunately have not found a way to limit the datetime dropdown to only show half/full hours.

-To sum up, the quickest test you can perform is: start the system, immediately go to the front end, convert your current time to UTC time, enter a validated window that covers this UTC time, and click the "Submit" button.
-You will see a report that includes a mean and a median, whereas the variance and the standard deviation are NaN.

-After you accumulate some data, you can test the application again, and the variance and the standard deviation will have non-missing values.
+Entering the time period may seem tricky due to time differences and data availability.
+Let me give you an example:

+I'm writing this README on 2023-10-17 at 11:15 AM MDT.
+At this moment, the available measurement corresponds to the half-hour window from 11:00 AM to 11:30 AM MDT on 2023-10-17.
+However, the source data is in UTC time, which means this window corresponds to 2023-10-17 17:00 to 17:30 UTC.

+Instructions:

+Choose a Time Window: To get a report, your selected time period needs to cover this window.
+For example, if you enter "From 10/17/2023 04:00 PM" (please ensure it's exactly 4:00 PM, see the validation above) "To 10/17/2023 06:00 PM," you will receive a report.

+Report Contents: This report will include at least the mean and median (when only one measurement is available), with the variance and standard deviation showing as NaN.
+If the application has enough time to gather more measurements, it will also include the variance and standard deviation.

+In summary, make sure your selected time period aligns with the measurement window, and you'll receive a report with relevant statistics.

 ## Design documentation